 Note: College Sponsored Events.
-Alcohol is occasionally served as part of an official College program or event in a specifically designated location (for example: Homecoming in the Residence Hall/Recreation Center).
+Alcohol is occasionally served as part of an official College program or event in a specifically designated location.
 In situations like this, underage students may be present where alcohol is being consumed by of-age students or guests, but may not consume alcohol themselves.
+If alcohol is being served at an event where guests include individuals above and below the legal drinking age, individuals who are 21 years and older should be clearly identified (e.g., with name tags, bracelets, etc.)

 - D. Intoxication and Behavioral Responsibility: Students who choose to consume alcohol are expected to do so responsibly.
 Intoxication itself is a violation of the North Central College alcohol policy.
-In addition, students who are highly intoxicated, in the opinion of the College staff member present at the time, will be transported to the hospital via ambulance at cost to the student. - E. Substance Free Halls: A substance-free designation is given to any living environment where alcohol and alcohol paraphernalia are prohibited.
-Any room in which all residents are under the age of 21, in addition to all rooms in Geiger Hall, Seager Hall, and Rall Hall, are substance-free.
+In addition, students who are highly intoxicated, in the opinion of the College staff member present at the time, may be transported to a local hospital via ambulance, at the discretion of the College if a College personnel (including a staff member or public safety officer) determines there is a risk which requires the transportation.
+In such an event, the student shall be solely responsible for any associated costs. - E. Substance Free Halls: A substance-free designation is given to any living environment where alcohol and alcohol paraphernalia are prohibited.
+Any room in which all residents are under the age of 21, in addition to all rooms in Seager Hall and Rall Hall, are substance-free.
 Additionally, rooms or floors in other residence halls may be designated as substance-free by the Office of Residence Life.